 What are the Symptoms of Carpal Tunnel Syndrome?

-• Numbness and tingling in the thumb and first three fingers
+- Numbness in the thumb and first three fingers

 What are the Causes of Carpal Tunnel Syndrome?

-The most medically respected test for this condition is an EMG.
+The most medically respected test for this condition is an EMG – electromyography.
 During this test, needles are placed in the forearm and electric current is sent to the needles to measure the speed of the electric current traveling through the nerves of the forearm.
+Carpal tunnel syndrome is a neuropathic disorder; reduced nerve conduction can indicate obstacle or damage to the nerve.
 This test is uncomfortable.

-A less invasive test is to measure how well the temperature control nerves are working in the forearm and hand.
+Another non-invasive test is to measure irregular temperature fluctuations in the forearm and hand.
 This test is called “infrared imaging” and it is done in our office.
-It is not painful, and it involves taking pictures of the hand with one of the feet in cold water.
+It is not painful, and it involves taking pictures of the hand as it warms up after cooling.

 Another test is to actually look at the nerve with an ultrasound.
 You and the doctor can see if your nerve is squished in the tunnel.
 If it is, and if you have symptoms of carpal tunnel syndrome, there is a brand new treatment that can help you very quickly.